lexain12/MadelbrotOpt/README.md

 ~~~
 ## Measurements

-To compare the performance, I use ```sf::Clock```.
-Dividing 1 by iteration time, I get the FPS.
+To compare the performance, I use ```sf::Clock```. $1/iteration time = FPS$.
-As the perfomance depends from rendering, I turned off it.
+Compared with calculations, rendering a picture takes a long time, so I measure FPS without render.
 The results you can see in table below.

 | Compilation flags | Optimization | FPS | Performance |
 |-------------------|--------------|-----|-------------|